 Regional Arts Programme

-Through our network of strategic partners in the SADC region, the SDC and ANT Mobility Fund, we facilitate creative connections, collaborations, sharing and circulating of new work across national borders.
+Through our network of strategic partners in the SADC region and financed by the SDC through the ANT Mobility Fund, we facilitate creative connections, collaborations, sharing and circulating of new work across national borders.
 These are some of the recent projects and recipients supported by the Regional Arts Programme.

 At the National Gallery of Zimbabwe, Stary Mwaba (Zambia) will host a professional art practice workshop, the first in a series of four week-long workshops scheduled throughout the year.